Ansel Briggs: Political life

 When Briggs came to Iowa, he had decided to be recognized as a Democrat politically.
 Because his business caused him to travel to many parts of the Iowa Territory, Briggs became well known.
 This plus his readiness to be involved in public affairs made it easy for him to be chosen as a member of the Fifth Territorial Assembly from Jackson County in 1842.
 He served on the Committee on Enrolled Bills and chaired the Committee on Territorial Affairs.
 Briggs continued to be a representative until 1846.
-Briggs also served as Jackson County deputy treasurer (1843-1844) and was elected a Sheriff of Jackson County in 1844 for a two-year term.
+Briggs also served as Jackson County deputy treasurer (1843–1844) and was elected a Sheriff of Jackson County in 1844 for a two-year term.

 Governorship

-During the formation of a state government for Iowa, Briggs was nominated to run on Democratic ticket.
-He faced during primary vote two well known Democratic opponents — Judge Jesse Williams of Jefferson County, Iowa, who was a Secretary of Iowa Territory, and William Thompson of Henry County, Iowa, secretary of the 1846 Iowa state constitutional convention.
+During the formation of a state government for Iowa, Briggs was nominated to run on the Democratic ticket.
+He faced two well known Democratic opponents during the primary vote—Judge Jesse Williams of Jefferson County, Iowa, who was a Secretary of Iowa Territory, and William Thompson of Henry County, Iowa, secretary of the 1846 Iowa state constitutional convention.
 Briggs's campaign was centered on the promise of no outside businesses, including banks, having influence in his administration.
 He had once made a toast at a political banquet, "No banks but earth, and they well tilled".
 This became his gubernatorial campaign slogan.
 The Democratic convention was held in Iowa City on September 24, 1846.
 The vote for Democratic candidacy for governor resulted in Briggs getting sixty-two votes, Jesse Williams receiving thirty-two, and William Thompson, thirty-one.
 Williams and Thompson withdrew and Briggs was chosen by acclamation.
 The election for Iowa's first governor was held on October 28, 1846, with Briggs winning with 7,626 votes over his opponent Thomas McKnight, a Dubuque lawyer running on a Whig ticket, who received 7,379 votes.
 On December 28, 1846, Iowa became the 29th state in the Union when President James K. Polk signed Iowa's admission bill into law.